luckxiang/cordova-plugin-serial-port/README.md

 # cordova-plugin-serial-port
 ionic3 基于cordova编写的安卓串口通信插件  ionic3 serial port plugins for android

+# support
+ 1. read serial data
+ 2. write serial data
+ 3. write serial data and wait response

-#how to use
+# how to use
 1. mv libs to platforms/android
 2. add the plugins to your project
 3. change the read protocol in ReadDataThread class
 4. then you can use HEX string to send or recive frame data.

-ts example:
+# ts example:
 ```

 import { Injectable } from '@angular/core';